Page Method

 }

-Use cases
+## Use cases <a href="#use-cases" id="use-cases"></a>

-Segment users that have visited the women shoes category of your shop
+### Segment users that have **visited the women shoes category of your shop** <a href="#segment-users-that-have-visited-the-women-shoes-category-of-your-shop" id="segment-users-that-have-visited-the-women-shoes-category-of-your-shop"></a>

-The below block is an example of a context object from a Viewed Page event which we will be targeting for this example:
+The below block is an example of a `context` object from a `Viewed Page` event which we will be targeting for this example:

 {